jjwilke/kokkos/README.md

 ## CMake

 The best way to install Kokkos is using the CMake build system.
+Assuming Kokkos lives in `$srcdir`:
 ````
-cmake .. \
+cmake $srcdir \
   -DCMAKE_CXX_COMPILER=$path_to_compiler \
   -DCMAKE_INSTALL_PREFIX=$path_to_install \
   -DKokkos_ENABLE_OpenMP=On \